Settler colonialism

 American Progress (1872) by John Gast.
 Columbia, a personification of the United States, is shown leading civilization westward with American settlers, while Native Americans are displaced from their ancestral homeland on the left.

 Settler colonialism is a process by which settlers exercise colonial rule over a land and its indigenous peoples, transforming the land and replacing or assimilating its population with or into the society of the settlers.
-Assimilation has sometimes been conceptualized in biological terms such as the "breeding of a minority population into a majority," but in other cases, such as in some parts of Latin America, biological mixing of populations was less problematic.
+Assimilation has sometimes been conceptualized in biological terms such as the "breeding of a minority population into a majority", but in other cases, such as in some parts of Latin America, biological mixing of populations was less problematic.

-Settler colonialism is a form of exogenous (of external origin, coming from the outside) domination typically organized or supported by an imperial authority, which maintains a connection or control to the territory through the settler's colonialism.
-Settler colonialism contrasts with exploitation colonialism, where the imperial power conquers territory to exploit the natural resources and gain a source of cheap or free labor.
+Settler colonialism is a form of exogenous (of external origin) domination typically organized or supported by an imperial authority, which maintains a connection or control to the territory through the settlers.
 As settler colonialism entails the creation of a new society on the conquered territory, it lasts indefinitely unless decolonisation occurs through departure of the settler population or through reforms to colonial structures, settler-indigenous compacts and reconciliation processes.
 (Note: Example reconciliation programmes include: Reconciliation in Australia, and truth and reconciliation commissions in Canada, Norway and South Africa.)

 Settler colonial studies have often focused on English-speaking settler colonies in Australia and North America, which are close to the complete, prototypical form of settler colonialism.
-However, settler colonialism is not restricted to any specific culture; it has been practised by non-Europeans, and among European cultures, as in the case of Ireland.
+However, settler colonialism is not restricted to any specific culture; it has been practiced by non-European nations like Japan, and among European cultures, as in the case of Ireland.

 Origins as a theory

 During the 1960s, settlement and colonization were perceived as separate phenomena from colonialism.
-Settlement endeavours were seen as taking place in empty areas, downplaying the Indigenous inhabitants.
-Later on in the 1970s and 1980s, settler colonialism was seen as bringing high living standards in contrast to the failed political systems associated with classical colonialism.
-Beginning in the mid-1990s, the field of settler colonial studies was established distinct but connected to Indigenous studies.
+Settlement endeavours were seen as taking place in empty areas, tending to disregard the indigenous inhabitants.
+Later on, in the 1970s and 1980s, settler colonialism was seen as bringing high living standards in contrast to the failed political systems associated with classical colonialism.
+Beginning in the mid-1990s, the field of settler colonial studies was established distinct from but connected to Indigenous studies.
 Although often credited with originating the field in his Settler Colonialism and the Transformation of Anthropology (1999), Australian historian Patrick Wolfe stated that "I didn't invent Settler Colonial Studies.
 Natives have been experts in the field for centuries."
 Additionally, Wolfe's work was preceded by others that have been influential in the field, such as Fayez Sayegh's Zionist Colonialism in Palestine (1965), Settler Capitalism by Donald Denoon (1983) and Daiva Stasiulis and Nira Yuval-Davis in Unsettling Settler Societies (1995).